-On request, 3D data models in the CATIA V.5 and STEP formats can be provided to body builders for design purposes.
+On request, converters can receive 3D data models in the CATIA V.5 and STEP formats for design purposes.

-The available 3D data can be found on the Customized Solution Portal of Volkswagen AG under the menu option "Technical information/Ordering CAD data"\.
+The available 3D data can be found on the Customized Solution Portal of Volkswagen AG under the menu option "Technical information / Ordering CAD data".

-\Registration required.
+Registration required.